 We take pride in learning through the expertise parents bring to our school.
 We value their commitment to our students, as well as our school vision.
+Our goal each day is to make sure our parents see our school as a learning community.
 We encourage parents to read with their children at home, provide cultural activities, and attend school functions with their children.
 We encourage parents to become actively involved in our school.
 The following are opportunities for parents to engage with the school:

-Weekly Parent Newsletter Parent Volunteer Workshops

-Parent Literacy Workshops

-Parent Content Night

-School Site Council

-English Language Learners Committee

-District Parent Advisory Committee (DPAC)

-CA Association for Bilingual Education (CABE)

-Coffee with the Principal

-Back to School Night
+Weekly Parent Newsletter Parent Volunteer Workshops Parent Literacy Workshops Parent Content Night School Site Council English Language Learners Committee District Parent Advisory Committee (DPAC) CA Association for Bilingual Education (CABE) Coffee with the Principal Back to School Night